Form and Void (True Detective): 2012

-Hart is present when Cohle wakes up at his bed.
-Cohle is disappointed that he couldn't recognize him when he saw Errol at the school and is also frustrated that they couldn't get everyone responsible held accountable for their actions, although Hart states that their target was just Errol.
-Some time later, a recovered Hart checks Cohle out of the hospital and they both talk in the parking lot.
+Marty is present at his bedside when Rust wakes up.
+Rust is disappointed that he couldn't recognize Errol's facial scars when he first saw him mowing the derelict school lawn in 1995 and is also frustrated that they couldn't get everyone responsible held accountable for their actions, although Marty states that their target was just Errol.
+Some time later, a recovered Marty wheels Rust out of the hospital and they both talk in the parking lot.
 He expresses that during his coma, he felt happiness knowing he would soon see his deceased daughter and father, lamenting that he survived.
-Hart supports him and help him stand up from his wheelchair, with both remarking on the concept of "light and darkness", with Cohle saying that while there was dark, the light appears to be winning.
+Marty gives him a pack of cigarettes as he wheels Rust away from the hospital.
+They both remark on the concept of "good and evil" and "light and darkness", with Rust saying that while there was at one time only darkness, to him, the light appears to be winning.

 Production

 Development

 In January 2014, the episode's title was revealed as "Form and Void" and it was announced that series creator Nic Pizzolatto had written the episode while executive producer Cary Joji Fukunaga had directed it.
 This was Pizzolatto's eighth writing credit, and Fukunaga's eighth directing credit.